Turing-26/CS221L/README.md

-# CS221L
+# CS221L Project

-# Description
+## Description
   This is an image compressor, that uses Huffman encoding to compress images that can later be decompressed